Welcome to Camp PEACE

 Curriculum

 The camp curriculum is derived in part from Emory University's Social, Emotional and Ethical Learning (SEE Learning).
-SEE Learning builds upon the best practices in social-emotional learning (SEL) programs, but also expands on them by drawing in new developments based on the latest knowledge in educational practice and scientific research.
+SEE Learning builds upon the best practices in social-emotional learning programs, but also expands on them by drawing in new developments based on the latest knowledge in educational practice and scientific research.
 It includes important new topics such as attention training, the cultivation of compassion for self and others, resiliency skills based on trauma-informed care, systems thinking, and ethical discernment.
-Our services incorporate the Community Resiliency Model®, the goal of which is to help to create “trauma-informed” and “resiliency-focused” communities that share a common understanding of the impact of trauma and chronic stress on the nervous system and how resiliency can be restored or increased using this skills-based approach.
+Our services also incorporate the Community Resiliency Model®, the goal of which is to help to create “trauma-informed” and “resiliency-focused” communities that share a common understanding of the impact of trauma on the nervous system and how resiliency can be restored or increased using this skills-based approach.